HKThanh/BE-HouseKeepingService/docs/EmployeeSchedule/API-TestCases-EmployeeSchedule.md

 ## Overview
 This document describes the test cases for the **Employee Schedule** endpoints of the Admin API.
-The endpoints allow admin and employees to manage employee schedules, availability, and unavailability periods.
+The endpoints allow admin, customers, and employees to manage employee schedules, availability, and unavailability periods.
 **Base URL**: `/api/v1/employee-schedule`

 ---